-SIP connectivity (SIP Trunking) and routing allows companies and developers to build out solutions on SignalWire that include SIP endpoints in addition to regular business and mobile phone numbers.
-Customers can now programmatically create SIP endpoints and route traffic to those endpoints in the SignalWire network.
+SIP connectivity and routing allows companies and developers to build out solutions on SignalWire that include SIP endpoints in addition to regular business and mobile phone numbers.
+Customers can create SIP endpoints programmatically or in their SignalWire Space and route traffic to those endpoints in the SignalWire network.
 These endpoints could be many things, such as: PBXs / Business Phone Systems, IP Phones, Softphones, Mobile Applications, and IoT devices, just to name a few.

 SIP Calling (Devices and Programmatically)

 SIP devices calling between SIP endpoints (SIP <-> SIP) must be done with endpoints that are in the same SignalWire project.
 PSTN-to-SIP calls can be routed to any SIP endpoints outside of SignalWire, Eg. PSTN -> LāML -> External SIP.

 Depending on what your SIP device is, be it a PBX or a SIP application or IP Phone, they all require many of the same field parameters.

 Local SIP Port SIP Server SIP Server Port

 SIP Server Transport Protocol

 Outbound Proxy Transport Protocol